Tasmanian Fly Fishing Outfitters

 RiverFly 1864 a family owned and operated business by Daniel and Simone Hackett, which has grown to become one of Tasmania’s most respected guided fly fishing operations.
-Supported by an impressive rate of repeat customers and word-of-mouth recommendations, the business has grown to include a destination fly shop (opened in 2011), and the jewel in the guiding crown, RiverFly Wilderness Huts (circa 2012).
+Supported by an impressive rate of repeat customers and word-of-mouth recommendations, the business has grown to include Tasmania’s only wilderness fly fishing destination, RiverFly Wilderness Huts (circa 2012).
 From this private Standing Camp in the Tasmanian Wilderness World Heritage Area, the guiding team offer sight-fishing amongst the famed Western Lakes.

 Daniel and Simone are proud to have developed a brilliant team of skilled and enthusiastic fly fishing guides, with fly fishing experience from across the globe, and excellent teaching and guiding skills.
 Our guides are equals, with each offering consistent guiding and teachings, but all from their own backgrounds and with their own individual personalities.
 No single guide is the best guide, a strong bank of knowledge is better than one.

 Book your RiverFly trip with confidence as this team is Tasmania’s finest and each member makes great company on the water.